Take it from a kid from a broken family… This is what we want our parents to know

-Children are caught in the middle and may become pawns in the struggle between feuding spouses, forced to choose a side in the separation or encouraged to turn against one or both parents.
+Children are caught in the middle.
+And they may become pawns in the struggle between feuding spouses, forced to choose a side in the separation or encouraged to turn against one or both parents.

-When two parties are caught up in their own emotional turmoil, they may not realise the toil the divorce process takes on the children and the amount of psychological and emotional stress they may suffer from the friction between their parents.
+When two parties are caught up in their own emotional turmoil, they may not realise the toil the divorce takes on the children.
+They also may not take into account the psychological and emotional stress children may suffer from the friction between their parents.
 Let me just tell you that this stress carries on to adulthood and may even affect your kid’s marriage in the future.

 To prevent that, consider taking these tips by the Family Justice Court (FJC) to heart.

 Parents who are caught up in the emotional turmoil and anger of their divorce may forget to prioritize the welfare of their children.
-Below are 4 practical tips for prioritizing the welfare of your children during a divorce.
+Below are four practical tips for prioritising the welfare of your children during a divorce.